SCRT-Capstone-2025-26/firmware/analysis/README.md

 * **`parse.py`**: General script to handle the data files from a flight.
 If run with a filepath `python3 parse.py path/to/file.bin` it will plot the binary logs.

 ### Testing
-* **`run_test.py`**: This can be used in conjuction with a test build from the main firmware to run a test over usb.
-It is currently not finished and requires inspection an modification of test the code (found in `sim_test.py`) to use.
+* **`run_test.py`**: This can be used in conjunction with a test build from the main firmware to run a test over usb.
+It is currently not finished and requires inspection and modification of the code (found in `sim_test.py`) to use.
 To currently run it is `python3 run_test.py sim_test.py /path/to/ACMboard`
 * **`sim_test.py`**: Contains the code that interfaces between the board and the SCRT python simulation.
 It can be modified to change the exact simulation that will be run.

 ### Miscellaneous